Pete Buttigieg Dismisses President Trump's Acceptance Of His Marriage

 Taking aim at the administration's policies on LGBTQ rights, Buttigieg referenced reports of a State Department policy that some same-sex couples say is complicating the adoption and surrogacy process.
 The policy, Buttigieg said, "effectively alienates the children of same sex couples from their parents by saying that they were born out of wedlock if you're doing surrogacy or adoption abroad, which is discrimination."

-He also called on Trump to support the Equality Act, an LGBTQ anti-discrimination bill that passed the Democratically-controlled House of Representatives on Friday.
+He also called on Trump to support the Equality Act, an LGBTQ anti-discrimination bill that passed the Democratically controlled House of Representatives on Friday.
 It is unlikely the bill will be taken up by the Senate, and an administration official said the bill was problematic.

 "The Trump Administration absolutely opposes discrimination of any kind and supports the equal treatment of all," the official said.
 "However, this bill in its current form is filled with poison pills that threaten to undermine parental and conscience rights."